btf7/6502-Emulator/README.md

 You must pass a 64KiB file as input - this file will be loaded into processor memory before the processor is started.

 This emulator supports all official 6502 instructions.
-If any opcode other than the official ones is read, the emulator will crash.\
+If any opcode other than an official one is read, the emulator will crash.\
 Decimal mode is not yet supported.

-If you move the window or grab the title bar, the emulator will freeze until you let go - this is a Windows feature I plan to work around.
+If you move the window or grab the title bar, the emulator will freeze until you let go - this is a Windows feature I plan to add a work-around to.

 ## Memory Layout